MacRTL/PyFlow-public/README.md

 A generic environment is the best starting point for using PyFlow on a personal machine.
 For larger runs, machine-specific environments are described below.

 Anaconda is the recommended Python package manager for generic PyFlow environments.
-You'll need to instal Anaconda first; full instructions for the platform of your choice may be found [on the web](https://www.anaconda.com/distribution/).
+You'll need to install Anaconda first; full instructions for the platform of your choice may be found [on the web](https://www.anaconda.com/distribution/).
 Please configure Anaconda to use the latest Python 3.x distribution.

 After installing Anaconda, create a PyFlow-specific environment: